yifso/nteract/RELEASING.md

 Unless there is an emergency bug or security fix, packages are released on a weekly cadence on Mondays.
 The desktop app is released on a bi-weekly cadence on Mondays.
 So, every Monday a package release is cut and every other Monday a desktop release is cut.

 ## Releasing the Packages
 In order to release the JavaScript packages to npm, you will need to run the `npx lerna publish` command in the root directory.
-This will
+This will initialize the Lerna release process which will prompt you to set the new version numbers for each package.

 ## Releasing the Desktop App and Packages